 Companies are responsible for assessing their own liability to corporation tax and for ensuring that all the money which is due is paid on time.

 Most companies have to pay within nine months and one day of the end of their accounting period

-- This rule applies to small and medium-sized companies (ie those with profits of up to £1.5 million).
+- This rule applies to companies with profits of up to £1.5 million.

 - Tax must be paid in full at the due date, whether or not HM Revenue & Customs (HMRC) is challenging the figures shown on the return.

 - Interest is charged on late payments.